briansmith/ring/util/fipstools/acvp/ACVP.md

 ² Will always be one because MCT tests are not supported for CS3.

+### Batching

+Requests are written without waiting for responses.
+Implementations can run a read-execute-reply loop without worrying about this.
+However, if batching is useful then implementations may gather up multiple requests before executing them.
+But this risks deadlock because some requests depend on the result of the previous one.
+If the `getConfig` result contains a dummy entry for the algorithm `acvptool` it will be filtered out when running with `-regcap`.
+However, a list of strings called `features` in that block may include the string `batch` to indicate that the implementation would like to receive a `flush` command whenever previous results must be received in order to progress.
+Implementations that batch can observe this to avoid deadlock.

+The `flush` command must not produce a response itself; it only indicates that all previous responses must be received to progress.
+The `getConfig` command must always be serviced immediately because a flush command will not be sent prior to processing the `getConfig` response.

 ## Online operation

 If you have credentials to speak to either of the NIST ACVP servers then you can run the tool in online mode.